segergabriel/FastRobots/Lab6.md

 ### Results

-I started by only focusing on the Kp term and increased it from a low value up to 20.
+I started by only focusing on the Kp term and increased it from a veery small value up to 20.
 At this value, the system responded quickly but seemed to overshoot a bit.

 Video 1 of kp
 graph, set point angle and motor offsets